-At the end of the day, guests can unwind sitting around a crackling fire in the Texas fire pit, soak lazily in the six-person hot tub, or while away the evening hours playing in the super-size game room and bar.
+At the end of the day, guests can unwind sitting around a crackling fire in the Texas fire pit, or while away the evening hours playing in the super-size game room and bar.
 Here they can indulge in playing pool, foosball, slot machines or just kick back and thumb through multiple photograph albums of past hunts and spectacular sunrises.
 Another option is relaxing in front of the 65-inch big screen TV with surround sound..

 That being said, Johnny does supply transportation to and from five blinds.

 “I just put a deposit down for a new 20-foot pit blind ,” said Johnny.
 This will bring the number of 20-foot pit blinds to four; each complete with all the tip-top duck blind bells and whistles.
 “There are always plenty of decoys out, including some nice Mojo’s in the fields to bring the ducks down.”